Extensions of the Deep Galerkin Method: Systems of HJB Equations

 The next application we consider is based on the work of \cite{carmona2015systemic} on systemic risk which studies instability in a market where a number of banks are borrowing and lending with the central bank.
 Each player in this stochastic game aims to be at or around the average monetary reserve level across the economy.

 We will focus on the system of HJB equations that characterize the optimal behavior of players and refer the interested reader to the original paper for additional details.
-The unsimplified HJB equation for agent $i \in \{1,...,n\}$ is {
+The primal form of the HJB equation for agent $i \in \{1,...,n\}$ is {

-} where $V^i$ is the value function for agent $i$; $\alpha^i$ is the agent's control which is the rate at which bank $i$ borrows from or lends to the central bank; $\vx = (x^1,...,x^n)$ are the state variables corresponding to the log-monetary reserves for each bank with $\overline{x}$ being the sample mean of this vector; $\sigma$ and $\rho$ represent the volatility of the log-reserve and the correlation between the noise processes and a common noise process; $a$ is the mean reversion rate in log-reserves; $c,q$ and $\epsilon$ are preference parameters related to various running and terminal penalties.
+} where $\delta_{jk}=1_{\{j=k\}}$, $V^i$ is the value function for agent $i$; $\alpha^i$ is the agent's control which is the rate at which bank $i$ borrows from or lends to the central bank; $\vx = (x^1,...,x^n)$ are the state variables corresponding to the log-monetary reserves for each bank with $\overline{x}$ being the sample mean of this vector; $\sigma$ represents the volatility of the log-reserve and $\rho$ is the correlation between the independent Brownian motions that drive each log-rserve and a common noise, also modeled by a Brownian motion; $a$ is the mean reversion rate in log-reserves; $c,q$ and $\epsilon$ are preference parameters related to various running and terminal penalties.
 It is possible to arrive at a simplified system of HJB equations that do not contain an optimization step, given as follows:

 for $i = 1,...,n$.

 Remarkably, this system of PDEs can be solved in closed-form to obtain the value function and the optimal control for each agent: